 Mr. Babcock objected, noting “the child might be unlucky.”
 (Nesbit’s husband Harry Kendall Thaw had murdered her ex-lover, Stanford White, in a jealous rage in mid-1906.)

-A whispered conversation between the parents and clergyman apparently won the father’s permission to name the child after the former chorus singer.
-The minister spoke briefly.
-He said he trusted the child would make a better record than her namesake, although, he added, the wife of Stanford White’s slayer was a creature of circumstance.
+At the christening, after a “whispered conversation between the parents and clergyman,” Mr. Babcock acquiesced.
+Afterwords, the minister said that “he trusted the child would make a better record than her namesake, although, he added, the wife of Stanford White’s slayer was a creature of circumstance.”

 The name Evelyn was already increasing in popularity at the time, but the murder and subsequent trial (January to April, 1907) gave it an extra boost in ’07.